 The advantages of joining the Meetup group are reminder emails about meetings, finding and staying in contact with other members, a place to post and enjoy looking at others photos from field trips and finally, the possibility of finding other Meetup groups that may interest you with different topics than photography.
-Again, go to http://www.meetup.com/Silver-Spring-Camera-Club/ take a look around and join the fun.
+Take a look around and join the fun.